jtobin/jtobin.github.io/_posts/2016-04-20-making-a-market.md

 loser by buying elaborate combinations of securities on different outcomes.

 There are other rules that your prices must obey as well, but they fall out as corollaries of these three.
-If you broke any of themm you'd also be breaking one of these.
+If you broke any of them you'd also be breaking one of these.

 It turns out that you *cannot be made a sure loser if, and only if, your prices